-(3-0) 15 weeks Introduction to Sociocultural Foundations of Physical Education, Leisure and Sport.
+Introduction to Sociocultural Foundations of Physical Education, Leisure and Sport.

-The study of the nature, function and role of play, physical education, recreation, leisure, and games as a basis for understanding the sociocultural foundations of sport and how contemporary society organizes and transfers attitudes and skills.
+Study of the nature, function and role of play, physical education, recreation, leisure, and games as a basis for understanding the sociocultural foundations of sport and how contemporary society organizes and transfers attitudes and skills.

-KNSS 205-3 (3-0-0) 15 weeks History of Sport
+KNSS 205-3 (BC=3) (3-0-0) 15 weeks History of Sport

-This course provides a foundational understanding of the historical development of sport.
-Lectures will include the development of the Olympic Sport Movement and the history of sport and leisure in Canada from colonial times to present.
-Historical effect and changes in professionalization, gender roles, culture, Olympic games structure and socialization in Canadian sport and leisure are included.
+Development of the Olympic Sport Movement and the history of sport and leisure in Canada from colonial times to present providing a foundational understanding of the historical devellopment of sport.
+Topics will include the historical effect and changes in professionalization, gender roles, culture, Olympic games structure and socialization in Canadian sport and leisure.

 Prerequisite: KNSS 204